s-matyukevich/raspberry-pi-os/docs/lesson02/linux.md

 Finally, we need to initialize processor state at EL1 and switch exception levels.
 We already did it for the [RPi OS](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson02/src/boot.S#L27-L33) so I am not going to explain the details of this code.

 The only new thing here is the way how `elr_el2` is initialized. `lr` or Link Register is an alias for `x30`.
-Whenever you execute `br` (Branch Link) instruction it is automatically populated with the current execution address.
-This fact is usually used by `ret` instruction, so it know where exactly to return.
-In our case, `lr` points to [this](https://github.com/torvalds/linux/blob/v4.14/arch/arm64/kernel/head.S#L119) instruction and, because of the way how we initialized  `elr_el2`, this is also the instruction from which the execution is going to be resumed after switching to EL1.
+Whenever you execute `br` (Branch Link) instruction `x30` is automatically populated with the address of the current instruction.
+This fact is usually used by `ret` instruction, so it knows where exactly to return.
+In our case, `lr` points [here](https://github.com/torvalds/linux/blob/v4.14/arch/arm64/kernel/head.S#L119) and, because of the way how we initialized  `elr_el2`, this is also the place from which the execution is going to be resumed after switching to EL1.

 ### Processor initialization at EL1